 11 Fun Facts For Blazing Saddles’ 40th Anniversary

 Focusing on the rise of a black sheriff in the American west of 1874, Blazing Saddles is widely regarded as the most audacious comedy of Mel Brooks’ directorial career.
-A subversive, fearless satire bent on tackling the ever-present absurdity of prejudice, it has maintained an impressive and growing fan-base four full decades after its initial release on February 7, 1974.
-To celebrate the film’s 40th anniversary, we’ve listed some remarkable tidbits about one of the greatest spoofs ever made.
+A subversive, fearless satire bent on tackling the ever-present absurdity of prejudice, it has maintained an impressive and growing fan-base four full decades after its initial release in February 1974.
+Here are some remarkable tidbits about one of the greatest spoofs ever made.

 1. The Movie Was Originally Going to be Entitled Tex X: An Homage to Malcolm X